-The workshop will run from 9 AM on Monday, May 23 though noon on Thursday, May 26.
+The workshop will run from 9 AM on Monday, May 22 through 4 PM on Friday, May 26.
 All organized activities will occur between 9 AM and 4 PM each day.

-The workshop is open to faculty at all levels teaching STEM courses; instructors of mathematics courses are particularly encouraged to apply.
+The workshop is open to faculty at all levels teaching STEM courses.

 To apply, please submit the following documents through the Program Application link at the top of the page:

 - A personal statement briefly (200 words or less) stating what you hope to contribute to the discussion on learning experiments and what you hope to gain from this workshop.
 Include courses you teach for which you'd like to develop learning experiments.
 Priority will be given to those able to run learning experiments in their courses in the following year.